We explain the different types of protection orders and the process for dealing with each.

 1. Civil Protection Orders

 – Temporary Civil Protection Orders: These are short-term orders issued by a judge to provide immediate protection.
 They can be issued in cases involving accusations of domestic abuse, stalking, or assault.
 The order is often put in place until a hearing can be scheduled to determine whether it should become permanent.
+Our office can help you complete the TPO process completely online, learn more here.

 2. Mandatory Protection Orders